gildas/bitbucket-cli/README.md

   --workspace myworkspace
 ```

-If the `--project` flag is not provided, the repository will be created in the default project of the workspace.
+If the `--project` flag is not provided, the repository will be created in the default project of the profile.

 You can update a repository with the `bb repo update` command: